MiniFate/MiniFate/_chapters/00-outline.md

 Write the aspects down somewhere everyone can see them.
 Don't worry about making them perfect; they're just a starting point.
-As the story progresses the setting may change; when this happens feel free to add or modify setting aspects.
+As the story progresses the setting may change.
+When this happens feel free to add or modify setting aspects.

 ## Character Creation